galaxy-iuc/parsec/docs/commands/histories.rst

 **Options**::

-      --name TEXT        Replace history name with the given string --annotation TEXT  Replace history annotation with given string --deleted          Mark or unmark history as deleted --importable       Mark or unmark history as importable --published        Mark or unmark history as published --tags TEXT        Replace history tags with the given list -h, --help         Show this message and exit.
+      --annotation TEXT  Replace history annotation with given string --deleted          Mark or unmark history as deleted --importable       Mark or unmark history as importable --name TEXT        Replace history name with the given string --published        Mark or unmark history as published --purged           If True, mark history as purged (permanently deleted).
+                         Ignored on Galaxy release_15.01 and earlier
+      --tags TEXT        Replace history tags with the given list -h, --help         Show this message and exit.